-Overall, the goal of this part of the course is to learn how to run and read regression: \ Mechanics: how to estimate the intercept and slope? \ Properties: when are these good estimates? \ Uncertainty: how will the OLS estimator behave in repeated samples? \ Testing: can we assess the plausibility of no relationship ( $\beta_1 = 0$ )? \ Interpretation: how do we interpret our estimates?
+- · Learn how to run and read regression - Mechanics: how to estimate the intercept and slope? - Properties: when are these good estimates? - Uncertainty: how will the OLS estimator behave in repeated samples? - Testing: can we assess the plausibility of no relationship ( $\beta_1 = 0$ )? - Interpretation: how do we interpret our estimates?